This post may contain affiliate or sponsored links. Please read our disclosure policy.

 While you can certainly enjoy the pork slices “as is”, here are a few ideas to dress it up.

 - Offer BBQ sauce on the side for dipping the pork tenderloin in.
+(We prefer our Homemade BBQ sauce!)

-- Spread some Chimichurri sauce on top of the pork; you can find recipes online or in either of our cookbooks.
+- Spread some chimichurri sauce on top of the pork; you can find recipes online or in either of our cookbooks.

 - Use leftover sliced pork for BBQ pork sandwiches.
 Serve warm on toasted buns or bread with BBQ sauce.

 - Chop up the leftover pork and use in quesadillas, tacos, or on top of your favorite salad.
+Use it in place of chicken in our Southwest Chicken Salad.

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!